 Instructions

-- Add the pecans, minced garlic cloves, grated Parmesan cheese, salt, and black pepper to the food processor.
+- Add the nuts or seeds, garlic, grated Parmesan cheese, salt, and black pepper to the food processor.
 Drizzle with the olive oil last.

 Thank you for the recipe!
 Pesto makes every dish more appetizing!